-Ever thought about starting an at-home garden compost but it all just got a bit too hard?
-Well, we’re here to help get you started with this simple step-by-step guide and composting tips for beginners.
-Trust us, your garden is going to LOVE you for this!
+Ever thought about starting a garden compost pile but it all just got a bit too hard?
+Well, we’re here to help get you started with this simple step-by-step guide for beginners.
+We provide you all the top composting tips to get you start.

-Step 1: Choose a bin
+Step 1: Choose a compost method

 Shop these composting essentials